RAbeyrathna/T1A3-Workout-Tracker/README.md

 The code was written referencing the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/) using the [Black Code Style and formatter](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) as it is PEP8 compliant.

+The styles followed include:

+- Lower case variables with underscores (example_variable)
+- 79 character line limit
+- 4 Space indentation
+- Blank lines to seperate functions
+- Imports seperated by lines and grouped
+- Use of double quotes consistently

 ## Implementation Plan

 I used Trello to manage my overall project and tasks I had to do, as well as Notion to manage my day to day tasks and help check off things I needed to do in the moment or wanted to delegate to another day.